DaylightBasement/daylightbasement.github.io/DevBlog.md

 0. **Priotitize demostrating some value over waiting to demostrate all the value:** Getting feedback on something that is incomplete will allow for adjustments earlier on.

-0. **Prepare yourself for known feedback:** If presenting an incomplete idea, individuals will point that incompleteness.
+0. **Prepare yourself for known feedback:** If presenting an incomplete idea, individuals will point out that incompleteness.
 Listen for the comments you were not expecting.

 0. **Finality is a state a mind that is defined by you:** It is okay to say, _this is good enough_.
 Move on to the next concept.
 Test new ideas.
 Return to old ideas and refactor if needed.